pwcazenave/promag/README.md

 Server to receive POST requests from AirGradient and re-serve them as Prometheus metrics.
 Data are stored in redis from the AirGradient unit(s) and metrics can be accessed on a per-target basis if needed.

+Optionally allows data to be ingested to Home Assistant via the `rest` sensor.

 # Build

 ## Docker